 We hope that the cornerstones presented above cover most of what you need to know about how you can create a great eCommerce customer experience and show you where to start the process of improving it.
 Now the ball is in your court.

 This piece is the sixth and last installment of our series on how to create an awesome customer experience.
-Previously, we presented 5 Examples of Great Storytelling Tactics for Boring Products to great success.
+Previously, we presented 5 Examples of Great Storytelling Tactics for Boring Products with great success.